dnlggr/bussi/README.md

 ## What it can do
 - Querying bus stations 📌
-- Station monitors with departure times 🖥
+- Querying station monitors with departure times 🖥

 ## Todo
 - Querying journeys from A to B 🚀
+- Querying lcations by coordinates 🗺
 - Documentation
 - ...